-Unless you group parameters, standard precedence rules apply.
+Unless you group parameters, standard mathematical precedence rules apply.

 In Formulas, grouping is done using parentheses.
-You select opening and closing parameters to create a group.
+Once you have more than one parameter per line, you can select the opening and closing parentheses to create a group.
 You can start from either the opening one or closing one.

 To remove a group, just click on one of the parentheses icons in that group.

-Let's say we want to change precedence so that first 20 and 10 are added together, then multiplied with 4.
-We would do this wrapping 20 and 10 with parentheses:
+Let's say we want to change precedence so that first 20 and 10 are added together, then multiplied by 4.
+We would do this by wrapping 20 and 10 with parentheses:

 20 + 10 * 4 → (20 + 10) * 4.

 Based on this example, please note: